Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

-Naglieri has come up with a test called CAS and the Kaufmans with the K-ABC.
+Naglieri designed the Cognitive Assessment System (CAS) and the Kaufmans designed the Assessment Battery for Children (K-ABC).
 Both are based on the work of Russian neuropsychologist Luria.
-The CAS can be used with neurodivergent children and children from different cultural backgrounds to help in educational settings.
+The CAS can be used with neurodivergent children and children from different cultural backgrounds in educational settings.
 These psychologists believe that intelligence testing is valid and useful in the hands of competent school psychologists who can interpret the numbers to best serve students’ needs in closing the intelligence-achievement gap and tailoring school for each child’s strengths and weaknesses.
-This is in contrast to obtaining an IQ score that most practitioners would object to today as being culturally unfair.
+This is in contrast to obtaining an IQ score that most practitioners today would object to as being culturally unfair.
 Halpern says we all have different abilities and potentials that are not static but rather grow in a context that is diverse and varied.

-The work of Serpell, Nisbett and Peng suggests that in many Eastern and African cultures (basically in collectivistic cultures), intelligence is defined within a social context – the ability to interact with others responsibly, interact to reconcile and avoid conflict, and even to know when it is appropriate to display one’s cognitive abilities and when not to.
+The work of psychologists Serpell, Nisbett and Peng suggests that in many Eastern and African cultures (that are what is known as collectivistic cultures) intelligence is defined within a social context – the ability to interact with others responsibly, interact to reconcile and avoid conflict, and even to know when it is appropriate to display one’s cognitive abilities and when not to (Cole & Packer, 2019).
 Of course, it is important to realize that these differences are experiential, and that not all individuals of one culture are better at these things.
-Further, Serpell points out for example that in cultures like rural Zambia where culture differentiates between cognitive speed and responsibility (and both are considered components of intelligence), the lines between the two are often intentionally blurred, and cleverness is seen as a combination of both.
+In Western models cognitive speed is often a component of intelligence.
+On the other hand, Serpell (2011) points out for example that in cultures like rural Zambia where culture differentiates between cognitive speed and responsibility (and both are considered components of intelligence), the lines between the two are often intentionally blurred, and cleverness is seen as a combination of both.

 References: